crWerner/fieldsimr/cran-comments.md

 ✔  checking for executable files
 ✔  checking for hidden files and directories
 ✔  checking for portable file names
-✔  checking serialization versions
-✔  checking whether package 'FieldSimR' can be installed ✔  checking installed package size
+✔  checking whether package 'FieldSimR' can be installed (7.2s) ✔  checking installed package size
 ✔  checking package directory
 ✔  checking for future file timestamps